Do you want to build a railing or handrail that will meet the IRC residential deck railing loads requirements?

 A safety factor of 2.5 is applied to the 200 lbf design load which becomes equivalent to 500 lbf when administering a test.

-Please note that the standards in the diagram below do not reflect the safety factor of 2.5 so long as an engineer approves your railing design using standard engineering principles.
+Please note that the standards in the diagram below do not reflect the safety factor of 2.5 which is fine as long as an engineer approves your railing design using standard engineering principles.

 The 2.5 safety factor only comes into play when a specific test for a product is required.